20615 - POPULATION DYNAMICS AND POLICIES

 CONTENT SUMMARY

-This course aims to provide students with key tools to understand population dynamics, key evidence on population change and its interaction with policies, through the standard toolkit of demography.
+This course aims to provide students with key tools to understand population dynamics, key evidence on population change, and its interaction with policies, using the standard toolkit of demography.
 The course is divided into two parts.
-In the first part, we will introduce the basics of demographic methods, and discuss macro-level population change and its interaction with policies.
-In the second part, we will discuss the role of policies (and related factors) in shaping family and fertility, health, and migration, as well as micro-level empirical approaches and results.
+In the first part, we will introduce the basics of demographic methods and discuss macro-level population change and its interaction with policies.
+In the second part, we will explore the role of policies (and related factors) in shaping family, fertility, health, and migration, as well as micro-level empirical approaches and results.

 Intended Learning Outcomes (ILO)